noahhts/old-site/_posts/2022-04-27-hello-world.md

 ---

 This is my first post on this website, which has been a long time coming.
 I had been planning on putting writing out earlier, but I just never got to it, until now.
-So what is this website and what is the point of this?
+So what is this website and what is the point of it?

 ## What this website is